-Our Governing body will discuss with the agency whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school, whilst they carry out their investigation.
-Where an allegation has been made against the Headteacher then the Chair of the Governing Body takes on the role of liaising with the LADO in determining the appropriate way forward. https://dudleysafeguarding.org.uk/children/professionals-working-with-children/management-of-allegations/
+The Headteacher will discuss with the agency whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school, whilst they carry out their investigation.

+Where an allegation has been made against the Headteacher then the Director of Education takes on the role of liaising with the LADO in determining the appropriate way forward.